tusharkalamkar7/LRUCache/README.md

 Steps to follow:

-Step 1) Import the Spring boot project to Eclipse IDE
+Step 1) Import the Spring boot project called "LRUCacheService" to Eclipse IDE

 Step 2) Run "LRUCacheServiceApplication.java" which is located at "LRUCacheService/src/main/java/com/lru/application/".